 Consulting the Public and Revealing Common Ground

-Although there is a prevailing perception among many that the public must be as divided and polarized as Congress, public consultation surveys have already revealed substantial common ground that exists among Americans, with both majorities of Democrats and majorities of Republicans, agreeing on 186 significant federal policy proposals.
+Although there is a prevailing perception among many that the public must be as divided and polarized as Congress, public consultation surveys have already revealed substantial common ground that exists among Americans, with both majorities of Democrats and majorities of Republicans, agreeing on over 200 significant federal policy proposals.

 VOP partners with the University of Maryland’s Program for Public Consultation (PPC), which conducts public consultations nationally, and in states and districts, to analyze and disseminate public consultation survey findings.
 Public consultation surveys are conducted online with large representative samples who go through policymaking simulations designed to put people in the shoes of policymakers.
 The content of each simulation is reviewed by proponents and opponents of the proposals to ensure that the briefings are accurate and balanced and the arguments are the strongest ones being made.
 The policymaking simulation is then fielded online as a survey with a large representative sample of citizens.
 Findings are released to the media and reported to Members of Congress and the Executive Branch.